trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 So, how many tweets do we need to store?
 [This Twitter blog post from 2013](https://blog.twitter.com/engineering/en_us/a/2013/new-tweets-per-second-record-and-how) gives figures for daily and peak rates, but those numbers are pretty old.

-Through intense digging I found a researcher who left a notebook public including tweet counts from many years of Twitter's [10% sampled stream API](https://developer.twitter.com/en/docs/twitter-api/enterprise/decahose-api/overview/decahose) and discovered the surprising fact that **tweet rate today is around the same as or lower than 2013**!
+Through intense digging I found a researcher who left a notebook public including tweet counts from many years of Twitter's [10% sampled "Decahose" API](https://developer.twitter.com/en/docs/twitter-api/enterprise/decahose-api/overview/decahose) and discovered the surprising fact that **tweet rate today is around the same as or lower than 2013**!
 Tweet rate peaked in 2014 and then declined before reaching new peaks in the pandemic.
 Elon recently [tweeted the same 500M/day](https://twitter.com/elonmusk/status/1598758363650719756) number which matches the Decahose notebook and 2013 blog post, so this seems to be true!
 Twitter's active users grew the whole time so I think this reflects a shift from a "posting about your life to your friends" platform to an algorithmic content-consumption platform.

-I did all my calculations for this project using [Calca](http://calca.io/) and I'll be including all calculations as snippets from my calculation notebook.
+I did all my calculations for this project using [Calca](http://calca.io/) (which is great although buggy, laggy and unmaintained.
+I might switch to [Soulver](https://soulver.app/)) and I'll be including all calculations as snippets from my calculation notebook.

 <div class="calca">
   <p>First the public top-line numbers: